ishepard/pydriller/README.md

 - [http://pydriller.readthedocs.io](http://pydriller.readthedocs.io)
 - a video on Youtube: [https://www.youtube.com/watch?v=7Oui4bP9eN8](https://www.youtube.com/watch?v=7Oui4bP9eN8)

-or have a look at our [example](https://github.com/ishepard/pydriller/tree/master/examples) folder.

 ## How to contribute
 Fork the project and follow the instructions on how to get started with [source code](#source-code).
 I tend to not accept a Pull Request without tests, so: